Selling Your House At Auction

 We recommend that you go with one of the larger and more established auction houses, as the generally have the largest databases of property buyers.

-Selling at auction is no longer a simple procedure, as there are so many auctioneers in the UK.
-If you need to sell your house quickly at auction, but are confused by which auction or auctioneer you should use, we recommend that you decide on an auctioneer that specialises in what you’re selling.
+Selling at auction can be tricky as there are so many auctioneers in the UK.
+If you need to sell your house quickly at auction, it’s a good idea to choose an auctioneer that specialises in what you’re selling.
 Some estate agents have specialist auction divisions, and it is these types of auctioneers who will have a greater understanding of the market, and a better chance of achieving a higher price for your property.

-Some of the larger and better auctioneer houses in the UK have been featured in a fantastic article from The Telegraph, which gives a comprehensive breakdown of the top 20 auction houses in the UK.
+Some of the larger and better auctioneer houses in the UK have been featured in this article from The Telegraph, which gives a comprehensive breakdown of the top 20 auction houses in the UK.
 The costs, reputations and procedures for most auction houses differ in their own ways.
-It is worth doing some research if you’re considering selling your home through an auction house, and review some auction house catalogues to check the standards and presentation of available properties.
+It is worth doing some research if you’re considering selling your home through an auction house and review some auction house catalogues to check the standards and presentation of available properties.

 We suggest letting interested parties fight it out on the day with other buyers.

-When you are preparing your property for auction, your property will be marketed to a large number of buyers via the auction catalogue, and a number of viewing days will be arranged before the auction date.
-Prior to the auction, it is perfectly normal for homeowners to receive offers on their property through the auction house.
+Before going under the hammer, your property will be marketed to many buyers via the auction catalogue and a number of viewing days will be arranged before the auction date.
+It is perfectly normal for homeowners to receive offers on their property prior to the auction date.
 It is the homeowner’s decision as to whether they will take the offer or risk going to auction, with the uncertainty that the property may not sell.

-How do I set the reserve and guide price at auction?
+Setting a reserve and guide price at auction

 Set a reserve price to stimulate interest in the auction room.
 Let the auctioneer set the guide price.

-The guide price is also another issue that has to be considered.
-This decision is usually left to the auctioneer, to get the bidding process started.
-The auctioneer will use his/her skills to position the guide price just right, so that is entices property buyers to start bidding.
+A guide price is estimated worth or market value of the property.
+It is set by the auctioneer to get the bidding process started.
+The auctioneer will use his/her skills to position the guide price just right, so that it entices property buyers to start bidding.